tlukka/coding-pattern-grokking/Microservices.md

 **Implement Service discovery and Registration:** Use a service discovery and registration mechanism to allow microservices to discover and communicate with other services in the system. \
 **Implement monitoring and logging:** Implement monitoring and logging to make it easier to identify and troubleshoot issues.
 Consider using tools such as Prometheus and ELK stack (Elastic search, Logstash, Kibana). \
 **Test and deploy the services:** Test each service individually, and deploy them to a production environment using containerization and orchestration tools like Docker and Kubernetes. \
-**Scalability:** Scale up or down the services independently based on the traffic and resource requirements.\
+**Scalability:** Scale up or down the services independently based on the traffic and resource requirements.

 ### Best Practices

-1. Communication between microservices should be done over a lightweight protocol, such as HTTP or gRPC. \
+1. Communication between microservices should be done over a lightweight protocol, such as HTTP or gRPC.
 2. Services should be designed to be fault-tolerant, to handle communication failures.
 Fault tolerance is a way for microservices to handle the unavailability of a service by using different stability patterns.
-There are many stability patterns which have been used to achieve robustness and resilience including Circuit Breaker Pattern, Timeout Pattern, and Retry Pattern etc. \
+There are many stability patterns which have been used to achieve robustness and resilience including Circuit Breaker Pattern, Timeout Pattern, and Retry Pattern etc.
-3. Services should be designed to handle high-throughput and low-latency communication. \
+3. Services should be designed to handle high-throughput and low-latency communication.
 4. Services should be designed to handle different types of requests, such as query and command requests.
-For example, CQRS i.e. Command Query Responsibility Segregations. \
+For example, CQRS i.e. Command Query Responsibility Segregations.
 5. Services should be designed to handle different types of data, such as text and binary data.

 ### Communication Between Microservices In a Distributed System
 Below are the different options and best practices for communicating between microservices in a distributed system.

-**Synchronous Communication** : Synchronous communication is when a service sends a request to another service and waits for a response. ● This is the most common form of communication between microservices.
+**Synchronous Communication** : Synchronous communication is when a service sends a request to another service and waits for a response.
+This is the most common form of communication between microservices.
 - Synchronous communication include REST and gRPC.

 **Asynchronous Communication** : Asynchronous communication is when a service sends a request to another service without waiting for a response.
-This can be useful for handling tasks that are time-consuming or can be performed offline. \
+This can be useful for handling tasks that are time-consuming or can be performed offline.
 - Asynchronous communication include message queues and event-driven architectures.

 **API Gateway** : An API Gateway is a service that acts as an intermediary between the client and the microservices.
 It can be used to handle tasks such as authentication, rate limiting, and request routing.
-This can help to reduce the load on the microservices and simplify communication between them. \
+This can help to reduce the load on the microservices and simplify communication between them.
 - Popular API gateways are Zuul Server and NGINX etc.

-**Service Discovery and Registration** : Service Discovery and Registration is a mechanism that allows microservices to discover and communicate with other services in the system. \
+**Service Discovery and Registration** : Service Discovery and Registration is a mechanism that allows microservices to discover and communicate with other services in the system.
 - Service discovery and registration include Netflix Eureka and Consul.

 ### Communicating between the Microservices